 In situations where a bodybuilder deprives himself or herself of adequate glycogen stores, the body then turns to its own protein as a means of generating glucose, which means less protein is available for muscle tissue building.

-Don't let your carbohydrate level fall to the point where your body scavenges protein to compensate for its energy needs, and make sure those carbs are the right kind for constant utilization.
+Don’t let your carbohydrate level fall to the point where your body scavenges protein to compensate for its energy needs.
+Also make sure those carbs are the right kind for constant utilization.

 We’ve seen the carbs’ role in muscle building.
 At the same time, don’t forget the importance of protein.
 Ideally, your diet will consist of 1g of protein per lb of bodyweight.
 From there, fill your diet with carbs, but leave space for 10% of calories from fat.
 Of those remaining carbs, simple carbs should be ingested around the workout.
 Again, ideally, your diet should include healthy fats.
 The idea is balance.